-Our featured cases provide some brief examples of the many kinds of concerns that people have brought to our office.
+Our featured cases provide examples of many types of concerns that people bring to our office.
+Whenever possible, we try to help resolve complaints informally, which you can see in many of these examples.
 Names have been changed to protect the identity of the people involved.

 Is my health card still good?